0kd/kadai/README.md

 you can repete that operation N (init and you can set it by the argument) times and make various patterns.

-The initial state of the molcule distribution is set as random, but it is easy to modify the program to change the it.
+The initial state of the molcule distribution is set as random, but it is easy to modify the program to change it.

-チューリングパターンのシミュレーションを、平面上にある周囲六個の分子と接する色素分子について行う。

-二種類の色素分子（最初はランダムに分布-->重要な因子なのでプログラムを改変して初期値を自由に設定してください。）について、

-* 周り一周の色素分子のうち色が異なるものがn種類以上なら、裏返す

-* 周り二周の色素分子と色が同じならば、裏返す

-という二つの操作をN回繰り返すと、いろいろな模様ができる。

 ### install: